privacy-scaling-explorations/zkevm-specs/specs/opcode/31BALANCE.md

 The `BALANCE` opcode pops `address` (20 bytes of data) off the stack and pushes the balance of the corresponding account onto the stack.
-If the given account doesn't exist, then it will push 0 onto the stack instead.
+If the given account doesn't exist (i.e. has nonce = 0, balance = 0 and no code), then it will push 0 onto the stack instead.

 ## Circuit behaviour